 When I was in the fifth grade I went to a summer camp called, “Le Camp.”
 It was a day camp, so every day I was schlepped back and forth by my parents- except for one day.
 Once per summer, we had a sleepover.
 The sleepover evening would begin with a dance in the barn.
 Later, we slept in our sleeping bags out in a huge field.

 I was at the age when girls were first becoming interesting.
 During the dance part, there was a girl I was dancing with for most of the night.
-I guess I got it in my head that this girl liked me, and during the sleeping-bags-in-the-field part, I kept trying to sneak out of the “boys area” and into the “girls area” so I could go see that her.
+I guess I got it in my head that this girl liked me, and during the sleeping-bags-in-the-field part, I kept trying to sneak out of the “boys area” and into the “girls area” so I could go see her.

 At some point a counselor caught me.
 “Brian, stop bothering the girls!”

 “No you don’t understand,” I pleaded (etkhanan), “they want me to be here!” after which that girl and several of her friends cried out, “NO WE DON’T!”